 - Leading on from that, encourage strong and clear communication at all times.

 - We can’t stress this enough; don’t micro-manage.
 Not only is it annoying and useless, but it also breeds an air of mistrust.
-Employee autonomy and managing own responsibilities is a far better route to go down.
+Employee autonomy and managing their own responsibilities is a far better route to go down.

 - Encourage passion.
 Are your employees doing projects that they love?
 Not sure?
 Ask them!
 Then help steer more of these things their way and watch their enthusiasm explode.